 - Recognise that if you split your concessional contributions with your spouse, these contributions still count towards your concessional cap.

 - Ensure you know your Total Superannuation Balance.

 - Check if your employer pays costs (such as super administration fees and insurance premiums) on your behalf to your super fund, as these count towards your concessional contributions cap.

 - Ensure you add any amount you claim as a tax deduction for your personal super contributions towards your concessional contributions cap.

-- Sending off a contribution is not the date when your contribution is counted towards your cap each financial year.
-Contribution are counted when they are received by your super fund.
+- Sending off your super contribution is not the date used to determine when a contribution is made during a particular financial year.
+Your contribution is counted towards your annual contributions cap when it is received by your super fund.